brendondalaba/tldr-bible/src/content/bible/51-colossians.md

 ---
 title: 'Colossians'
-description: 'The supremacy and sufficiency of Christ'
+description: 'The God Who Is Above All Things'
+verse: '"He is before all things, and in Him all things hold together." — Colossians 1:17'
 genre: 'Epistle'
 group: 'Letters'
 ---